vapoursynth/vapoursynth/doc/functions/frameeval.rst

    This function can be used to accomplish the same things as Animate, ScriptClip and all the other conditional filters in Avisynth.
 Note that to modify per frame properties you should use *ModifyFrame*.

+   Note that the *clip_src* argument is ignored and only exists for compatibility with future versions.

    How to animate a BlankClip to fade from white to black.
 This is the simplest use case without using the *prop_src* argument::